shohei909/TypePacker/ReadMe.md

 This serialization method is suited for data persistence.

-Please refer to [the test cases](test/cases/sample/JsonPackerTestCase.hx) for more detailed usage, including cloning of non-Class types.
+Please refer to [the test cases](test/cases/sample/JsonPackerTestCase.hx) for more detailed usage.

 ### TypePacker binary format